Bite your nails? Here’s how to stop now

 3. Paint your nails

-Painting your nails is a great way to limit nail biting because when your nails are freshly painted, they're much more presentable ... and no one wants to eat paint.
-As a result, your nails are so aesthetically pleasing that you're less inclined to ruin them by biting the polish off.
+Painting your nails is a great way to limit nail biting because when your nails are freshly painted, they're much more presentable...and no one wants to eat paint.
+When you're proud of your mani, you're less inclined to ruin it by biting the polish off.